Reprocessing of medical devices

 The SA Health Reprocessing Policy Directive aims to ensure appropriate governance systems are in place; regular audits occur, and all staff involved in the use and reprocessing of reusable medical devices consistently adhere to the recommendations in the relevant local health network, state, national and international standards and guidelines, in particular AS/NZS 4187:2014 – Reprocessing of reusable of medical devices in health service organisations, and the National Safety and Quality Health Service Standards.

-single-patient use devices
+Single-use and single-patient use devices

 Items marked "single-use only" (PDF 81KB) or with the symbol must not be reprocessed.